If you experience a persistent, irrational fear when faced with uncertainty, you may be suffering from atychiphobia, also known as a fear of failure.

 As a result of those feelings, you ended up self-sabotaging your success.
 All because you avoid taking any risks at all, and they are necessary to achieve your goals.

-There is a hefty price tag attached to a severe fear of taking risks.
+There is a hefty price tag attached to a severe fear of failure.
 Even though you never fail at anything, the irony of it all is that this strategy leads to the ultimate failure in life—stagnation.

 If you avoid taking risks, you don’t give yourself a fighting chance to accomplish anything and grow as a person.